 A good night’s sleep makes for a great start to the day.
 It is single-handedly the best and quickest way to put yourself first and reclaim some stability to your schedule.

 What motivates you?
+How to find your purpose in life?
 Once you know the answer(s), you can focus on the things that bring you more balance and happiness, and be assured that your actions represent who you are and what you want to achieve in life.

 Whether you are a fan of to-do lists or not, it is a good idea to have some idea of where your time goes every day.
 This habit will help you use your time more effectively and restore balance to your busy schedule.
 Instead of piling up tasks to fill the day, and pray that you can complete them by next day, try this: